datagovuk/dgu-vagrant-puppet/README.md

     sudo -u www-data /home/co/ckan/bin/paster --plugin=ckanext-dgu create-test-data --config=/var/ckan/ckan.ini
     sudo -u www-data /home/co/ckan/bin/paster --plugin=ckanext-dgu celeryd run concurrency=1 --queue=priority --config=/var/ckan/ckan.ini

-You can add --help to list commands and find out more about one.
+You can add `--help` to list commands and find out more about one.
 Find full details of the CKAN paster commands is here: http://docs.ckan.org/en/ckan-2.2/paster.html

 ## CKAN Config file

-The ckan config file is /var/ckan/ckan.ini.
+The ckan config file is `/var/ckan/ckan.ini`.
 If you change any options, for them to take effect in the web interface you need to restart apache:

     sudo /etc/init.d/apache2 graceful

 ## CKAN Logs

-The main CKAN log file is: /var/log/ckan/ckan.log
+The main CKAN log file is: `/var/log/ckan/ckan.log`

-Errors go to: /var/log/ckan/ckan-apache.error.log
+Errors go to: `/var/log/ckan/ckan-apache.error.log`

 The log levels are set in /var/ckan/ckan.ini, so to get the debug logging from ckan you can change the level in the `logger_ckan` section. i.e. change it to:
 ```